 Dr. Nicole Sundene, NMD

 The mineral I see women most commonly deficient in is magnesium.
+Even more so than calcium deficiency causing Osteoporosis.
 While women are often deficient in calcium and iron, magnesium deficiency can cause a host of annoying and preventable symptoms we will discuss today.
+With menopause the body will also need more magnesium.

 If you guessed that I commonly find women deficient in, calcium, iron, zinc, copper, or chromium you may in fact be right, but I believe after working with many patients, that many common health problems are as simple as magnesium deficiency.
 In my article “10 Best Natural Medicines for Depression," I discuss the importance of magnesium for mental health, depression, and anxiety disorder.